 So back to my earlier question, how much protein should you consume?

-The first answer to that is that at a minimum you need enough to support the production of all the important and critical life-giving products from your cellular factories.
-Only after that has happened will you start producing muscle.
+The first answer to that is that at a minimum you need enough to support the production of all the important, and critical life-giving products from your cellular factories.

 If you starve, only after your body has turned all your stored fat into glucose to power your brain, will it then turn to the protein in your muscles, break it down, and turn that into glucose to fuel your brain.
-Your body can turn fat into protein or carbohydrates, carbohydrates into fat or protein, and protein into fat or carbohydrates, which is pretty amazing in itself.

-The good news is that on average we get a lot of what we need from a healthy balanced diet.
-So, let’s say if we have everything perfectly balanced, we are eating just enough protein to supply the raw materials for our cellular factories, to keep everything rolling and maintaining energy for exercise, and a constant weight.
+So, let’s say if we have everything perfectly balanced, we are eating just enough protein to supply the raw materials for our cellular factories, to keeping everything rolling and maintaining energy for exercise, and constant weight.

 This is what Old Bull is all about.
-Delivering an engineered blend of amino acids that are available to build muscle once your other nutritional needs have been met.
-Of course, if you are deficient in protein the amino acids in Old Bull will be recruited to do more important stuff in your cells.
+Delivering a blend of amino acids that are available to build muscle once your other nutritional needs have been met.

-So, You can consume too much protein, we don’t recommend this, and you can also be deficient in protein, we definitely don’t recommend this either.
+You can consume too much protein, we don’t recommend this, and you can also be deficient in protein, we definitely don’t recommend this either.

 So, I get it, if I’m the perfect weight I will need extra protein to build muscle, but I’m underweight – what do I do?

-If this is your scenario, you are in the minority.
 You should be wary of working out until you have achieved a healthy weight.
-If you are doing resistance training, work out how many calories this is burning and supplement at least that many calories.
+If you are doing resistance training, work out how many calories this is burning, and supplement at least that many calories.
 You can pretty safely go over this amount, but make sure you are getting more from a balanced diet as well.
-There are all sorts of micronutrients and super important stuff you can’t get anywhere else.

-OK, protein can help out here too.
-Try to lose weight and build muscle gradually in a way that you can sustain as a lifelong habit.
-One option, which is fairly hard-core, is to read the label on the back of the packet, take the specified amount of protein before and after resistance training, and then deduct that level of energy from your diet, and no more.
 This will give you bio-available protein to immediately build muscle, but you will also lose weight because: Firstly, it takes calories to push weights, and secondly, your metabolism is sped up after you have finished resistance training consuming more calories.
 This is when you build the muscle, in the repair phase.
-But be aware – you will feel hungry.
+But be aware, you will feel hungry.

 "It's pretty difficult to give a blanket answer"